-- (b) Evaluation to determine eligibility shall be based on informed clinical opinion and include: - (1) A review of pertinent records related to the infant or toddler's health status and medical history provided by qualified health professionals who have evaluated or assessed the infant or toddler; - (2) Information obtained from parental observation and report; and, - (3) Evaluation by qualified personnel of the infant's or toddler's level of functioning in each of the following areas: - (A) Cognitive development; - (B) Physical and motor development, including vision and hearing; - (C) Communication development; - (D) Social or emotional development; and, - (E) Adaptive development. - (c) No single procedure shall be used as the sole criterion for determining an infant's or toddler's eligibility. - (d) Standardized tests or instruments may be used as part of the evaluation specified in 52082(b) above, and, if used, they shall: - (1) Be selected to ensure that, when administered to an infant or toddler with impaired sensory, motor or speaking skills, the tests produce results that accurately reflect the infant's or toddler's aptitude, developmental level, or any other factors the test purports to measure and not the infant's or toddler's impaired sensory, motor or speaking skills unless those skills are the factors the test purports to measure; - (2) Be validated for the specific purpose for which they are used. - (e) If standardized, normed or criterion referenced instruments are used as part of the evaluation specified in 52082(b) above, a significant difference between an infant's or toddler's current level of functioning and the expected level of development for his or her age shall be established when an infant's or toddler's age equivalent score falls one third below age expectation. - (f) Procedures and materials for evaluation and assessment of infants and toddlers shall be selected and administered so as not to be racially or culturally discriminatory. - (g) Infants or toddlers with solely low incidence disabilities shall be evaluated and assessed by qualified personnel of the LEA whose professional preparation, license or credential authorization are specific to the suspected disability. - (h) Regional centers, LEAs and multidisciplinary teams shall not presume or determine eligibility, including eligibility for medical services provided through the Department of Health Care Services, for any other state or local government program or service when conducting evaluations or assessments of an infant or toddler or their family.
+- (b) Evaluation to determine eligibility shall be based on informed clinical opinion, which may be used as an independent basis to establish an infant's or toddler's eligibility, and include the following procedures: - (1) A review of pertinent records related to the infant or toddler's health status and medical history provided by qualified health professionals who have evaluated or assessed the infant or toddler: - (2) A review of educational or other early intervention records; - (3) Gathering information from other sources such as family members, other caregivers, medical providers, social workers, and educators as necessary to understand the full scope of the infant's or toddler's unique strengths and needs: - (4) Information obtained from parental observation and report; and, - (5) Evaluation by qualified personnel of the infant's or toddler's level of functioning in each of the following areas: - (A) Cognitive development; - (B) Physical and motor development, including vision and hearing; - (C) Communication development; - (D) Social or emotional development; and, - (E) Adaptive development. - (c) No single procedure shall be used as the sole criterion for determining an infant's or toddler's eligibility. - (d) In no event may informed clinical opinion by itself be used to negate the results of the evaluation instruments used to establish eligibility set forth in paragraph (b) of this section. - (e) Standardized tests or instruments may be used as part of the evaluation specified in 52082(b) above, and, if used, they shall: - (1) Be selected to ensure that, when administered to an infant or toddler with impaired sensory, motor or speaking skills, the tests produce results that accurately reflect the infant's or toddler's aptitude, developmental level, or any other factors the test purports to measure and not the infant's or toddler's impaired sensory, motor or speaking skills unless those skills are the factors the test purports to measure; - (2) Be validated for the specific purpose for which they are used. - (f) If standardized, normed or criterion referenced instruments are used as part of the evaluation specified in 52082(b) above, a significant difference between an infant's or toddler's current level of functioning and the expected level of development for his or her age shall be established when an infant's or toddler's age equivalent score falls one third below age expectation.

-(i) Evaluations for eligibility shall be conducted in natural environments whenever possible.
+- (g) Procedures and materials for evaluation and assessment of infants and toddlers shall be selected and administered so as not to be racially or culturally discriminatory. - (h) Infants or toddlers with solely low incidence disabilities shall be evaluated and assessed by qualified personnel of the LEA whose professional preparation, license or credential authorization are specific to the suspected disability. - (i) Regional centers, LEAs and multidisciplinary teams shall not presume or determine eligibility, including eligibility for medical services provided through the Department of Health Care Services, for any other state or local government program or service when conducting evaluations or assessments of an infant or toddler or their family. - (j) Evaluations for eligibility shall be conducted in natural environments whenever possible.

-Authority cited: Sections 95009 and 95028, Government Code.
-Reference: Sections 303.300(b) and (c), 303.322, 303.344 and 303.323(b) and (c), Title 34 Code of Federal Regulations; and Sections 95014(a)(1) and 95016, Government Code. -
+Reference: Sections 303.300(b) and (c), 303.113, 303.321, 303.322 and 303.344, Title 34 Code of Federal Regulations; and Sections 95014(a)(1) and 95016, Government Code.